 - 1. Organizations must have all Match complete and confirmed at the time of application and, if funded, must reconfirm Match at the time of Grant Award Agreement execution. - 2.
-Documentation of matching funds can include: - a) Bank statement(s), budget report(s) that specifically identify match contribution to the project, and/or bank letters confirming cash-on-hand; - b) Letters of intent to provide salaries/payroll expenditures of in-house staff as cash match, including a pay rate justification.
-This letter should include the number of hours to be donated and the rate at which they are donated; - c) A resolution showing funds dedicated to the Scope of Work (limited to public entities); - d) Grant award letters from third parties (non-State); - e) Copies of irrevocable pledge letters; and - f) Letters of intent or invoices for future in-kind goods, property and/or services.
+Documentation of matching funds can include: - a) Bank statement(s), budget report(s), and/or bank letters confirming cash-on-hand

+- b) A resolution showing funds dedicated to the Scope of Work (limited to public entities) - c) Grant award letters from third parties (non-State) - d) Copies of irrevocable pledge letters - e) Letters of intent or invoices for future in-kind goods, property and/or services